Table of Contents

 Autoregulation is an internal adaptive mechanism found in organs such as the heart, kidney, and brain to maintain body homeostasis.
 The kidney tubules respond to sodium concentration and arteriole pressure in that:

-When sodium concentration in the urinary filtrate is low or when blood pressure falls, the macula cells in the ascending loop release Prostaglandin E2 that activates renal nerves by direct action of norepinephrine on β-adrenergic receptors of the Juxtaglomerular cells to release proteolytic enzyme renin which converts angiotensinogen into angiotensin I.
+When sodium concentration in the urinary filtrate is low or when blood pressure falls, the macula cells in the ascending loop release Prostaglandin E2 that activates renal nerves by the direct action of norepinephrine on β-adrenergic receptors of the Juxtaglomerular cells to release proteolytic enzyme renin which converts angiotensinogen into angiotensin I.

-Angiotensinogen is a peptide synthesized in the hepatocytes and later released into circulation where it remains for 5 hours before complete metabolism.
+Angiotensinogen is a peptide synthesized in the hepatocytes and later released into the circulation where it remains for 5 hours before complete metabolism.
 It is converted into angiotensin I by cleavage of 10 amino acids.

-Angiotensin converting enzyme (ACE) from the pulmonary vasculature cleaves a further 2 amino acids from the decapeptide angiotensin I to convert it into angiotensin II.
+Angiotensin-converting enzyme (ACE) from the pulmonary vasculature cleaves a further 2 amino acids from the decapeptide angiotensin I to convert it into angiotensin II.

 Angiotensin II has the end effects of:

 - Induced vasoconstriction via angiotensin II receptors and this, in turn, increases blood pressure and vascular resistance.